Everything you need to know about visiting Abu Dhabi in August

 Keeping the kids entertained in the heat can be tough.
 Why not try one of the indoor theme parks on Yas Island?

-You can also try the great theme park trio of:
+You can also try the great theme park collection of:

-Although Yas Waterworld is outdoors, you’ll still find it slightly refreshing in August with chilled water.
+Although Yas Waterworld is outdoors, you’ll still find it slightly refreshing with chilled water in August.
 Ferrari World and WB World are both entirely indoors.

 You can find a great detailed guide to everything to do with kids in Abu Dhabi over the summer here.